 On April 5, 2012, the Jumpstart Our Business Startups Act of 2012, or JOBS Act, was signed into law.
-The JOBS Act contains provisions that, among other things, reduce certain reporting requirements for an "emerging growth company."
-As an "emerging growth company," we are electing to take advantage of the extended transition period afforded by the JOBS Act for the implementation of new or revised accounting standards.
+The JOBS Act contains provisions that, among other things, reduce certain reporting requirements for an "emerging growth company," we are electing to take advantage of the extended transition period afforded by the JOBS Act for the implementation of new or revised accounting standards.